JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

     return Result.Error(RuntimeException("Error logging in", e))
     ```

-2. For email validation replace the package `android.utils` with a Kotlin regular expression matching the pattern in the `LoginDataValidator` class:
+2. For email validation, replace the `Patterns` class from the `android.utils` package with a Kotlin regular expression matching the pattern in the `LoginDataValidator` class:

     ```kotlin
     // Before